Zendro-dev/Zendro-dev.github.io/api_graphql.md

 [ &larr; back](api_root.md)
 <br/>
-Concrete requests that can be sent to backend server are model dependent, therefore from now on let's assume that our first data model is called `record` and is described as follows:
+Concrete requests that can be send to the backend server are model dependent.
+Therefore from now on let's assume that our first data model is called `record` and is described as follows:

 ```
 //Record.json